godotengine/godot-docs/classes/class_basebutton.rst

 - void **_pressed** **(** **)** virtual

-Called when button is pressed.
+Called when the button is pressed.

 .. _class_BaseButton__toggled:

 - void **_toggled** **(** :ref:`bool<class_bool>` button_pressed **)** virtual

-Called when button is toggled (only if toggle_mode is active).
+Called when the button is toggled (only if toggle_mode is active).

 .. _class_BaseButton_get_draw_mode: